Landmark trial delivered big benefits by fixing the flaws of unsuccessful studies

 The benefits of omega-3s for heart patients receive their first robust support from two large clinical studies: the JELIS trial from Japan and the GISSI trial from Italy.

-The findings from those trials and others prompted the American Heart Association to
+The findings from those trials and others prompted the American Heart Association to make these recommendations:

 - People without coronary heart disease: Enjoy two servings of fish per week.

 - Heart patients who need to lower their blood triglycerides: Take 2 to 4 gm of omega-3s daily.

 - Coronary heart disease patients: Consume 1,000 mg (1 gm) of omega-3s daily, preferably from fatty fish or fish oil supplements.

 - Heart patients taking more than 3 grams of omega-3s daily should do so under a physician's guidance.

 As we said, the clinical evidence published since the JELIS and GISSI trials has been more mixed —probably due in some cases to lack of the funds needed to mount sufficiently large, lengthy trials.

 Most recently, an evidence review conducted under the guidelines of the respected Cochrane Collaboration triggered negative headlines (Hooper L et al. 2018).

 However, most reporters who covered the story probably weren’t equipped to judge the evidence review’s design or conclusions — we consulted a biochemist expert in omega-3 fatty acids and their use for heart disease.